Rules and procedures for the Higher School Certificate examinations

 After thoroughly checking the printed examination response is correct, the computer coordinator, supervisor or appropriate teacher MUST ERASE ALL SAVED WORK from any associated storage device or network.

 If the student is using a computer that is NOT connected to a printer, the student should transfer their answers onto a flash drive or CD and give this to the supervisor.
 Together, the supervisor and student (and an appropriate teacher, if necessary) should take the flash drive or CD to a computer connected to a printer.
 The student should check the printed file.

 What happens if the computer crashes during the examination?

-If a computer crashes during an examination, the supervisor, Presiding Officer or principal should call the Office of the Board of Studies immediately on (02) 9367 8268 or (02) 9367 8324.
-If it is possible to retrieve the student’s work, a Board officer may give approval, if appropriate, for the student to be granted the time lost during the incident to allow them the full examination time to complete the examination.
+If a computer crashes during an examination, the supervisor, Presiding Officer or principal should call the Board of Studies, Teaching and Educational Standards immediately on (02) 9367 8117.
+If it is possible to retrieve the student’s work, a BOSTES officer may give approval, if appropriate, for the student to be granted the time lost during the incident to allow them the full examination time to complete the examination.
 Please note this does not mean additional examination time.

 What if the supervisor sees the student opening another file or document, or transferring information from a pre-existing file or document into his or her answers?

 Should this occur, the supervisor and/or Presiding Officer should follow the procedures for Breach of Examination Rules/Malpractice.

 If you have any further questions, please contact Student Support Services Branch on (02) 9367 8117 or email@example.com